Your Conversion Rate Optimization Guide for Better Results

 High Bounce Rate on Landing Pages

 Your ads are supposed to bring interested visitors inside your funnel through your landing page, which may consist of your homepage, a product page, or a form.
-If you see these pages with a high bounce rate, this means something is driving away your visitors.
+If you see these pages with a high bounce rate, something is driving away your visitors.

 While the ad may pique your audience’s interest, not even the best ad campaign can fix an unfriendly landing page.
 When paid traffic is thrown out of your landing page, this may be either a technical or a UX/UI problem.